DaisyXten/vs-code/life_experience/sleep.md

 2. Wear headmuffins.
 You have too sensitive hearing, just wear a headmuffin.
 3. You may just be hungry.
 If above two does not work, consider this and eat rice or noodles with meat and fish
 4. After food, do mediation.
+5. Sleep at 8 or 9 o'clock.
+Anyway fall asleep before 10pm.
+After that it will be second wave of energy, but energy for regenerating body.
+If this wave you did not fall aslepp, next wave will be after 6 o'clock.